Azure/c-build-tools/srs_extension/README.md

 All requirement tags use the following syntax: `SRS_SOMESTRING_<DEVID>_<REQID>`

 You may also insert requirement tags for the currently selected text by pressing `Alt+F9`.
 This will:
- - Tag all non-empty (white space only) lines
+ - Tag all non-empty (not white-space only) lines
  - Preserve unordered list markdown (i.e. skip over combinations of `-` and space)

 (Right now the requirement tag format is hardcoded.)